BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 Elias lifted the tone a breath to mark timing.
 "You are near the call," he said.
 "Hands easy.
 Let the tone do its work."

 Hale adjusted one finger width and felt the skimmer answer with quiet trust.
-The couplers hummed on their arms, not sound, but balance she had learned to hear through her palms.
+The couplers hummed on their arms, a balance she had learned to sense through her palms.

 "On my word," Draeven said, eyes on spacing.